High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

-The other background rejection cut is referred to as the ``hourglass'' cut.
-For a short target, such as the 4-cm LH2 target used here, all events within the spectrometer acceptance fall within an hourglass shaped distribution at a plane 69~cm in front of the first VDC.
-We apply a cut to eliminate events which are well outside of this, and which correspond to events which did not fall inside the HRS acceptance: cosmic ray triggers, events which hit an aperture somewhere in the spectrometer and are scattered back into the acceptance, etc. We apply a cut, listed in Tab.~\ref{recon_cuts} on the following quantity:

-where xfp and xpfp are the vertical offset and slope of the track at the focal plane, yfp and ypfp are the horizontal offset and slope, and $C_1$=0.045(0.017) for the right (left) arm.
+The other background rejection cut is referred to as the ``hourglass'' cut (as shown in Fig. 5.3 of Ref.~\cite{qattanphd}).
+For a short target, such as the 4-cm LH2 target used here, all events within the spectrometer acceptance fall within an hourglass-shaped distribution at a plane 69~cm in front of the first VDC.
+We apply a cut to eliminate events which are well outside of this, and which correspond to events that did not fall inside the HRS acceptance: cosmic ray triggers, events which hit an aperture somewhere in the spectrometer and are scattered back into the acceptance, etc. We apply a cut, listed in Tab.~\ref{recon_cuts} on the following quantity: where x$_{fp}$ and x$^\prime_{fp}$ are the vertical offset and slope of the track at the focal plane, y$_{fp}$ and y$^\prime_{fp}$ are the horizontal offset and slope, and $C_1$=0.045(0.017) for the right (left) arm.